 As a professional, I adhere to the ethical guidelines of the National Association of Social Workers and the California Board of Behavioral Sciences.
 I have learned how to adopt these guidelines to meet the unique challenges of people who live in rural and small communities.

 My approach in individual therapy is individualized to meet your specific needs.
-I will spend 5-10 minutes on the phone with you first to see if it makes sense for us to meet in person.
+I will spend 5-10 minutes on the phone with you first to see if it makes sense for us to set up an appointment.
 If it isn’t, I will help you find another therapist.
 After our intake session, we’ll check in to see how we feel about working together.
 While I am a great therapist for many people, I am not for everyone.

 I am strongly influenced by humanistic, feminist, and existential approaches.

-I am a Sex-Positive therapist and am comfortable working with people of all genders and sexual orientations and relationship and sexual configurations, including open relationships and kink.
+I am a Sex-Positive therapist and am comfortable working with people of all genders and sexual orientations and relationship and sexual configurations, including open relationships, sex workers and kink.

 While I believe that some people can benefit from 12 step programs, I am more comfortable with harm reduction approaches.
 I prefer to use language that steers away from labeling people.
 For example, instead of alcoholism or sex addiction, I talk about using substances in ways that aren’t good for you.

-I believe that it is critical that our work take into account how your racial, ethnic, social class, and disability status impact upon your life.
+I believe that it is critical that our work take into account how your various identities, such as racial, ethnic, social class, and disability impact upon your life.

 I am strengths-oriented.